 Arthritis is a common degenerative joint disease.
-This condition reveals the wearing down of the protective cartilage that cushions the tops of the bones.
-This results in pain and swelling in that area.
+This condition consists of the wearing down of the protective cartilage that cushions the tops of the bones and results in joint pain and swelling in that area.
 This condition may further lead to osteophytes or bone spurs.

 What Is Arthritis of the Spine?